SEO Directory Structure: How to Organize Your Website Content for Better Rankings

 • Analyze search console data for queries where you rank on page 2-3

-• Review your content directory structure for incomplete topic clusters
+• Review your directory structure for incomplete topic clusters

 • Check for missing supporting content around main topics